tubearchivist/tubearchivist/docs/Settings.md

 Importing your YouTube Cookie into Tube Archivist allows yt-dlp to bypass age restrictions, gives access to private videos and your *watch later* or *liked videos*.

 ### Security concerns
-Cookies are used to store your session and contain your access token to your google account, this file can be used to take over your account.
-Treat that file with utmost care as you would any other password or credential. *Tube Archivist* stores your cookie in Redis and will automatically append it to yt-dlp for every request.
+Cookies are used to store your session and contain your access token to your google account, this information can be used to take over your account.
+Treat that data with utmost care as you would any other password or credential. *Tube Archivist* stores your cookie in Redis and will automatically append it to yt-dlp for every request.

+### Auto import
+Easiest way to import your cookie is to use the **Tube Archivist Companion** [browser extension](https://github.com/tubearchivist/browser-extension) for Firefox and Chrome.

-### Export your cookie
+### Alternative Manual Export your cookie
 - Install **Cookies.txt** addon for [chrome](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid) or [firefox](https://addons.mozilla.org/firefox/addon/cookies-txt).
 - Visit YouTube and login with whichever YouTube account you wish to use to generate the cookies.
 - Click on the extension icon in the toolbar - it will drop down showing the active cookies for YT.
 - Click Export to export the cookies, filename is by default *cookies.google.txt*.

-### Import your cookie
+### Alternative Manual Import your cookie
 Place the file *cookies.google.txt* into the *cache/import* folder of Tube Archivist and enable the cookie import.
 Once you click on *Update Application Configurations* to save your changes, your cookie will get imported and stored internally.

 Once imported, a **Validate Cookie File** button will show, where you can confirm if your cookie is working or not.